Dash-Industry-Forum/dash.js/docs/site/pages/quickstart/installation.md

 There are multiple ways to obtain the bundled `dist` files of dash.js for usage in your application.

+## Which branch should I use?

+- Use the `master` branch if you want the approved and stable public releases without contributing back.
+- Use the `development` branch if you want to improve or extend dash.js — make your changes there and submit a pull request against it.

+Migrating from version 4.x?
+The [migration guide](../developers/migration-guides/4-to-5.html) covers all changes to build files, settings and APIs in version 5.

 ## Bundle formats

 ### Version 4.x and older